 What to Ask Your Service Professional

-There are several factors to consider when choosing a concrete repair company.
-Similar to other service-oriented businesses, not all concrete repair companies are created equal.
+There are several factors to consider when choosing a concrete and foundation repair service company.
+Similar to other service-oriented businesses, not all concrete and foundation repair companies are created equal.
 It is likely you have or will eventually encounter one or more unprofessional contractors in other industries.
-However, by asking the right questions of the companies you are interviewing to repair your concrete, you can avoid these common consumer pitfalls.
-Here are the Top 10 Questions to ask your concrete repair professional, including our responses as a company:
+However, by asking the right questions of the companies you are interviewing for your repairs, you can avoid these common consumer pitfalls.
+Here are the Top 10 Questions to ask your service professional, including our responses as a company:

 1. Is your company properly licensed and insured in the jurisdiction where the work will be performed?

 If the company you are considering isn’t licensed, move on immediately.
 Being licensed in our industry means you understand fundamental construction standards and techniques.
 Without a license, your contractor is working undercover with ZERO accountability.